BalloonBox-Inc/near-oracle-contracts/contract-storescore/dev.md

 # Storing Scores on NEAR Protocol	:eyes:
 This is a smart contract in Rust that runs on the NEAR Protocol blockchain.
-The contract runs in the backend of the *NEARoracle*, a credit scoring oracle built on NEAR.
+The contract runs in the backend of NearOracle, a credit scoring oracle built on NEAR.
 The oracle returns a numerical score affirming users' credibility and trustworthiness in the web3 space.
 The dApp was designed with one specific use case in mind: unsecured P2P lending, which is facilitating lending and borrowing of crypto loans.
 The dApp works as follows:

-- it acquires user's financial data by integrating with either or three validators ([Plaid](https://dashboard.plaid.com/overview), [Coinbase](https://developers.coinbase.com/), [Near](https://wallet.near.org/))
+- it acquires user's financial data by integrating with either or three validators ([Plaid](https://dashboard.plaid.com/overview), [Coinbase](https://developers.coinbase.com/), [MetaMask](https://metamask.io/))
 - it runs an algorithm on given data to compute a score representing the financial health of a user
-- it writes the score to the NEAR Protocol blockchain via a Wasm smart contract built using the Rust `NEAR SDK`
+- it writes the score to the NEAR Protocol blockchain via a smart contract built using the Rust `NEAR SDK`

 The complete source code of the algorithm is stored in [this](https://github.com/BalloonBox-Inc/near-oracle-algorithm) other Git Repo.
 The rest of these docs are written with the developer's experience in mind.
 Follow the guideline to clone the repo and deploy the contract yourself under a new near account of your choice.
 Start by setting up the following prerequisites.